sirosen/sirosen.github.io/_posts/2025-09-04-editor-myths.md

 run in "compatibility mode".
 Sometimes, as a special surprise for engineers when we've been really good and done all of our chores, it really is the original `vi`._

 Have you heard this one?
-I've heard this one.
-In fact, I distinctly remember being a CS student and using a tool called `hwsubmit` to submit my homework assignments.
-It would always open `vi` with the submission window.
-(Turned out, `EDITOR` on the CS lab cluster machines defaulted to `vi`.)

-Generally, the story goes that `vi` will be installed on every crufty old server you interact with, especially those servers which have been running continuously since the First Ice Age.
-So learning it will prepare you well.
+The inherited wisdom says that `vi` will be installed on every crufty old server you interact with, especially those servers which have been running continuously since the First Ice Age.
+So learning it will prepare you.

-Here's the thing though:
+But:

 1. Actually, not even `vi` will be installed there because there is no God.
 2. It will probably have `pico` or `nano`.
 3. Are you planning to work as a sysadmin on legacy systems?
 No?
 Then the rules are different.

-There really are some domains in which you'll find a lot of machines with `vi` available, but not `emacs`.
+There are some domains in which you'll find a lot of machines with `vi` available.
 Being comfortable with `vi` could be handy.
-But this storied wisdom only applies if you are working in a specific situation in which you know that you will benefit from learning to use `vi`.
+But this only applies if you are working in a specific situation in which you know that you will benefit from learning to use `vi`.
+(And you can learn what you need in a day, really.)

-Plus, one of the new fun contexts for software these days is a minimal container build, often Alpine Linux based, where you might not have `vi` or even `nano` installed.
+Increasingly, engineers are working in containers which might not have `vi` or even `nano` installed.
 Get ready to use your shell in creative ways.

 So no, you don't need to learn `vi`.

 ## Fact: Learning a Modal Editor Can Make You Faster

 Ever heard of [VimGolf](https://www.vimgolf.com/)?
-It's a puzzle game in which the goal is to make `vim` do something in the fewest possible keystrokes.
+It's a puzzle game in which the goal is to make Vim do something in the fewest possible keystrokes.

-VimGolf is a bunch of artists styling on the rest of us "Vim pedestrians" -- people are rewriting big Ruby hashes into JSON blobs in under 20 keystrokes.
+VimGolf is played by a bunch of artists -- by comparison to top scoring individuals, as a mere 10 year user I know _nothing_.

-But you don't need to learn all of these tricks or "git gud" in order to be faster and more efficient with a modal editor than you are with a traditional tool like Notepad, GEdit, or Sublime.
+But you don't need to learn fancy tricks or "git gud" in order to be faster and more efficient with a modal editor than you are with a non-modal tool like Notepad, GEdit, or Sublime.
 Typically, you only need a few commands to unlock a great deal of expressive power.

-For Vim, consider that `w` and `b` move you forward and back a word, and these compose with modifiers: `cw` to delete the next word and enter Insert Mode (semantically, "replace word"), `5w` to jump to the fifth next word.
-And there are other navigational shortcuts: `G` to jump to the end of the current file, `f(` to jump to the first `(` on the current line, `A` to jump to the end of the current line and drop into Insert Mode (semantically, "append"), `:%s/vim/hx/g` (looks like `sed`, no?) to replace all instances of `vim` with `hx` in the current file. `dd` to delete (and copy) the current line. `p` to paste it.
-As a user, you find some usages which are comfortable, and then you start to expand.
+In Vim, `w` and `b` move you forward and back a word.
+`f`, followed by a character, goes to the first instance of that character in a line.
+`G` goes to the bottom of the current file.
+`d` _followed by any movement command_ deletes from the cursor to that movement command.
+Want to delete everything up to the next parenthesis? `df(`.
+Delete the two previous words? `d2b`.
+The fact that movement has many modes, and can be composed with actions like `d`, is what makes keyboard-navigation and modal editing interesting.

+As a user, you find a few usages which are comfortable for you, and then you start to expand your knowledge from there.

-Once you are really comfortable navigating using the keyboard, it can be _much_ faster than mouse-based navigation.
-Especially if you don't have great accuracy with the mouse.
+Once you are acclimated to navigating using the keyboard, it can be _much_ faster than mouse-based navigation.

-Some `vim` evangelists say "you shouldn't use the arrow keys" or "you shouldn't use the mouse".
-I think they've fixated on the wrong parts of the story here.
+Some Vim proponents say "you shouldn't use the arrow keys" or "you shouldn't use the mouse".
+I think this phrasing fixates too much on there being "a right way".
+A good tool should speak for itself.
+You should use it _because you want to use it_, not because you got sprayed with a squirt bottle each time you moved your hand to the right.

 Go ahead and use the arrow keys, if you like.
 Use the mouse.
-As long as you are trying to learn the navigational keys while you use the tools which are comfortable for you, you are likely to get value out of trying a modal editor.
-If you invest in learning the navigational commands, you'll probably find you don't reach for the mouse as much, as a natural consequence of knowing how to do what you want faster and more accurately from the home-row of your keyboard.
+As long as you are trying to learn the navigational keys as well.
+If it "clicks", you'll find you don't reach for those tools much, as a natural consequence of knowing how to do what you want faster and more accurately from the home-row of your keyboard.

 ## Myth: Learning to Use an Editor Well Will Make You a Better Programmer

 Sub "Programmer" for "Engineer", "Cult Leader", "Person", "Scientist", "Judge of Character", or "Ferret Wrangler for Hire" as appropriate.

 This is pretty much categorically false.
-A good editor, which you have learned well, will enhance your work, be it programming or something else.
+A good editor will enhance your work.
 It will integrate well with what you already want to do and make the work more enjoyable for you.
-It may grease the wheels a bit, or save you some time in aggregate over a year of use.
+It may make some mechanical tasks easier, or save you some time here and there.

 But these tools don't do anything without human input.
 And you need to decide what you want to do.

 I've heard some people say that you should work on typing speed to be a better developer.
 What a load of ableist horseshit.

-There are world-class engineers with all kinds of disabilities.
-Don't buy into this baloney for a minute.
-The hard part of software isn't writing a bunch of stuff.
+The hard part of any kind of writing (software or otherwise) isn't getting a bunch of stuff into a computer.
 It's figuring out what to write.

 In fact, there is a pathology which runs counter to this: a really good editor could make you worse.
-A great editor makes it trivial to copy paste text, to macro-expand one bit of text to a lot of boilerplate, and to jump around maze-like project layouts to get from a function's usage site to its definition.
+A great editor makes it trivial to copy paste text, to macro-expand one bit of text to a lot of boilerplate, and to jump around maze-like project layouts.
-Having to repeat yourself too much -- which copy-paste-replace features can hide -- or navigate confusing structures -- which jump-to-definition obfuscates -- is usually a sign that something else is going wrong with your work.
-But you might never notice it if you're too used to your editor hiding these problems.
+These are signs that something is going wrong with your work, but you might not notice it if you're used to your editor hiding these problems.

 ## Myth: Vim is a Minimal Editor

-When comparing Vim vs Emacs, some enthusiasts like to suggest that Vim is smaller or more minimal as an inherent property.
+When comparing Vim vs Emacs, a popular pastime, some enthusiasts like to suggest that Vim is smaller or more minimal as an inherent property.

 There are multiple actively maintained plugin frameworks for Vim.
 Numerous ways of hooking in external tools, not even counting `vim-lsp`.
 Neovim is built in